PetroleumCyberneticsGroup/FieldOpt/README.md

 # FieldOpt
 Petroleum Field Development Optimization Framework.

+FieldOpt is a C++ programming framework implemented for rapid prototyping and testing of optimization procedures targeting petroleum field development problems such as well placement optimization, reservoir control optimization and inflow-control device optimization.
+FieldOpt is an ongoing open-source research software designed to facilitate collaboration projects.

+FieldOpt contributes to research workflows by providing an extensible framework that facilitates both problem parametrization and customized algorithm development.
+It serves as a practical interface between optimization methodology and reservoir simulation enabling the hybridization of algorithms and the use of different reservoir simulators.
+Its execution layer provides efficient cost function parallelization across multiple realizations.

 ## License
 The FieldOpt project as a whole, except for the [WellIndexCalculator](FieldOpt/WellIndexCalculator), is